 Today’s societies are highly multicultural and multi-religious.
 They pose interesting questions about the relationship between human rights, religion and the role of women.

 For example, do religious women have the right to wear a headscarf in public spaces?
 Can one be religious and emancipated at the same time?
 Are there examples of woman-friendly interpretations of holy scripture?
-May one marry freely by choice or does religion pose restrictions to that freedom, and do these restrictions effect women more than men?
-How does the universal human rights principle of equality square with religious traditions which suggest that men and women are different but not equal?
-In general, in case of conflict between religion and human rights, how can the former be harmonized with the latter?
+What principles does religion offer on marriage and on the question regarding who may marry whom?
+How does the universal human rights principle of equality square with religious traditions that suggest that men and women are equal in dignity but different?
+In general, in case of conflict between religion and human rights how can the two be harmonized with one another?

 Questions such as these are posed in academia, the media and society at large all around the world and are arguably among the most important and pressing questions of our age.

 This course addresses these issues through the exploration of the relationship between world religions, human rights and women.
-In this course, the emphasis lies on women’s rights, women’s emancipation and on the Abrahamic religions: Judaism, Christianity and Islam, with a stronger focus on the latter religion.
+In this course, the emphasis lies on women’s rights, women’s emancipation and on the Abrahamic religions: Judaism, Christianity and Islam.

 The principle objective of this course is to analyse whether and how women of faith exercise their human rights and how religious duties are harmonized with personal freedoms and human rights.
-In other words, how is divine law (e.g. Quranic tradition, the Old and New Testaments) harmonized with human rights law in the lives of women and how does this influence the underlying gender discourse?
+In other words, how is divine law (e.g. Quranic tradition, the Old and New Testaments) harmonized with human rights law in the lives of women?
+How does this influence the underlying gender discourse?
+How does this shape language on human rights?

-Understand the connection and interplay between human rights, religion and gender
+Understand the connection and interplay between human rights, religion and women’s positions and identity

 Explain with sound understanding how human rights are experienced by women of religion.